 Alas, once again light was going to beat me.
 I had to break off the chase or I would be spending a terrible night out in this saturated forest.
 There is just no way you could make your way down in failing light or darkness.
 Having had so little trouble ‘putting up’ a moose, I was also optimistic that I might do it again.
 There is no end to human folly!
 We had been incredibly lucky.

 It disappeared somewhere up there into the head of the burn, and it is no doubt there yet!

-After breakfast next morning we were all standing on the edge of the verandah of the hut looking up the Cove, enjoying a smoke or a cup of coffee when a large animal started calling.
-I thought it sounded something like a cross between a koala bear and a camel.
-It was definitely not a red deer (which I had heard) or a wapiti (which I have also since heard – they really do bugle.
-Eerie!) – and it was definitely not a bird of any kind, though there were many Canada geese on the Cove (and we had heard their call many times).
+After breakfast next morning we were all standing on the edge of the verandah of the hut looking up the Cove, enjoying a smoke (some people still did then – Michael anyway) or a cup of coffee, when a large animal started calling.
+I thought it sounded something like a cross between a gigantic koala bear and a camel.
+It was definitely not a red deer (which I had heard many times before) or a wapiti (which I have also since heard – they really do bugle.
+Eerie!) – and it was definitely not a bird of any kind, though there were many Canada geese on the Cove (and we had heard their call many times too).

 Even though we had been there then for a couple of days, we had still not (instinctively) adjusted our hearing’s ability to pinpoint where a sound came from to Fiordland’s conditions (I have already mentioned the episode of the whistle).
 It takes a while for perception to adjust.
 Another example is one’s ability to actually focus on these NZ mountains.
 They are so much steeper than ours in Australia, they appear to our perceptions to be closer and/or you find yourself actually unable to focus on exactly where they are.
 Things can seem blurry, eerie.
 When you go there you will see what I mean.